Killing of Yael Melnik: Verdict

 The court ruled that Kachura was guilty of negligent homicide because he left the area hastily, without ensuring that Melnik had come out of the sand, gathered her belongings, and was on her way to the Metronit station, as Kachura claimed they had agreed.
 The judges found Kachura's version of leaving Melnik alone to be contrary to all logic or "common sense", and they questioned him extensively on the matter.
 Presiding Judge Yehiel Lifshitz asked how it was possible that Kachura, who had spent the entire night with Melnik, was afraid, by his own admission, that she might harm herself after discovering that she had taken a surgical knife from his home (which police later found in Kachura's pants when he was arrested), nevertheless engaged in a bizarre ritual with her and then left her alone without helping her up or asking how she felt and whether the experience had helped her.
 Kachura replied: "That is exactly what I asked; she said she was fine".
 Judge Lifshitz further asked why he had not called her from home to check if she reached her grandmother's, and Kachura answered that she had removed the SIM card.
 Lifshitz also asked how he could have believed that she had completed the experience if, according to his version, she covered herself again and thus met her death.
 To this, Kachura answered that he had no explanation.

 Public reaction

-The case sparked public outrage due to the abusive nature of the relationship and Katsura's prolonged exploitation of Melnik.
+The case sparked public outrage due to the abusive nature of the relationship and Kachura's prolonged exploitation of Melnik.
 Two days after Melnik's body was found, men and women from the organizations "Israel Lobby Against Sexual Violence" and "Women for Women" held a demonstration in her memory.
 The protest expressed the pain of the most vulnerable people in society, psychiatric patients hospitalized in wards, who had no one to protect them.

 Following Melnik's death, a call for a review was raised within the mental health system.